Back to the full dot-point answer

 Only metals more reactive than hydrogen displace it from dilute acids.
 K, Na, Ca, Mg, Al, Zn, Fe, Pb (slowly) react; Cu, Ag, Au do not.
 Lead reacts slowly because of an insoluble lead salt coating.

-What is observations?Show answer
+What are observations?Show answer

 Bubbling (hydrogen gas), the metal disappears, the solution may warm.